jamesshore/quixote/CONTRIBUTING.md

 2. Update readme and API documentation as needed.
 3. Update changelog and roadmap.
 4. Run `./integrate.sh` to integrate dev branch into master branch.
-5. Run `.release [major | minor | patch]` to release.
+5. Run `./release [major | minor | patch]` to release.
 The release script releases to npm and github.
 6. Publicize.